Sunday, April 19, 2009

 1/4 cup soy sauce

-1/4 cup oyster sauce (optional, can be substituted with 1/4 cup soy sauce)
+1/4 cup oyster sauce (can be substituted with 1/4 cup soy sauce)

 3 links of Chinese sausage, thinly sliced (this is optional but I strongly recommend adding it)